BlaqueDevs/se-assignment-day-4-software-project-management-LASTBORN3021/README.md

 ## 12. What data is available regarding the market size and growth potential for your software?
 Understanding market trends helps position the software effectively and identify opportunities.
 ## 13. How can understanding market trends inform your software’s positioning and development?
-Helps prioritize features, differentiate from competitors, and ensure long-term adaptability.
+Helps prioritize features, differentiate from competitors, and ensure long-term adaptability